Saints Row 2: Plot

-Four years after the explosion on Richard Hughes' yacht, the player character (Charles Shaughnessy, Kenn Michael, Alex Mendoza, Katie Semine, G. K. Bowes, or Rebecca Sanabria), who was the sole survivor, awakens from a coma within the infirmary of Stilwater's maximum security prison after undergoing extensive plastic surgery.
+Five years after the explosion on Richard Hughes' yacht, the player character (Charles Shaughnessy, Kenn Michael, Alex Mendoza, Katie Semine, G. K. Bowes, or Rebecca Sanabria), who was the sole survivor, awakens from a coma within the infirmary of Stilwater's maximum security prison after undergoing extensive plastic surgery.
 They escape to Stilwater with the help of Carlos Mendoza (Joe Camareno), the brother of a former 3rd Street Saints member.

-Carlos explains that the Saints have since disbanded, with most members being arrested by Troy Bradshaw (Michael Rapaport), an undercover cop who had infiltrated the gang as a lieutenant and has since become chief of police, using his influence to protect the imprisoned Saints.
-In the gang's absence, three new gangs have taken over the city: the Brotherhood, a metalhead gang who conduct gun-running operations; the Sons of Samedi, a Haitian Vodou gang who run drugs operations; and the Ronin, a Japanese bosozoku gang who conduct gambling and porn operations.
-Also, the Saints' former base of operations, the Saint's Row district, has been redeveloped into a pristine commercial and residential area by the Ultor Corporation, who have further plans for Stilwater.
+Carlos explains that the Saints have disbanded, with most members being arrested by Troy Bradshaw (Michael Rapaport), an undercover cop who had infiltrated the gang as a lieutenant and has since become chief of police, using his influence to protect the imprisoned Saints.
+In their absence, three new gangs have taken over the city: the Brotherhood, a metalhead gang who conduct gun-running operations; the Sons of Samedi, a Haitian Vodou gang who produce and sell drugs; and the Ronin, a Japanese bosozoku gang focusing on gambling and porn.
+Furthermore, the Saints' former base of operations, the Saint's Row district, has been redeveloped into a pristine commercial and residential area by the Ultor Corporation, which has further plans for Stilwater.

 The player works to rebuild the Saints, rescuing former lieutenant Johnny Gat (Daniel Dae Kim) from his trial.
-The pair then recruit new members, including Carlos and Gat's acquaintances, Pierce Washington (Arif S. Kinchen) and Shaundi (Eliza Dushku), as lieutenants, and set up a new headquarters in a hotel destroyed by an earthquake.
-Afterwards, the player steps up as the Saints' new leader, now going under the moniker of "The Boss", and declares war on the rival gangs, assigning the Saints lieutenants to discover more about each.
+The pair then recruit new members, including Carlos and Gat's acquaintances, Pierce Washington (Arif S. Kinchen) and Shaundi (Eliza Dushku), and set up a new headquarters in a hotel destroyed by an earthquake.
+The player steps up as the Saints' new leader, adopting the moniker of "The Boss", and declares war on the rival gangs, assigning their lieutenants – Gat, Carlos, Pierce and Shaundi – to discover more about each.

 Carlos researches the Brotherhood, led by Maero (Michael Dorn).
-After the Boss rejects Maero's deal to join forces and split their profits (80% to the Brotherhood and 20% to the Saints), a series of rebound retaliations result in the deaths of Carlos (who is dragged by a speeding truck and forcibly mercy killed by the Boss) and Maero's girlfriend Jessica (Jaime Pressly) (who the Boss locks in her car to be inadvertently crushed by Maero with his monster truck).
-After assaulting the Brotherhood's base and forcing Maero to flee, the Boss kills him during a demolition derby to end the Brotherhood.
+After the Boss rejects Maero's deal to join forces and split their profits (80% to the Brotherhood and 20% to the Saints), a series of rebound retaliations result in the deaths of Carlos, who is dragged by a speeding truck and mercy killed by the Boss, and Maero's girlfriend Jessica (Jaime Pressly), whom the Boss locks in her car to be inadvertently crushed by Maero with his monster truck.
+After assaulting the Brotherhood's headquarters and forcing Maero to flee, the Boss kills him during a demolition derby to end the Brotherhood.